EternityForest/SG1/README.md

 Note that up to 2 extra padding bytes may be added if the system decides Golay encoding is needed.

+## NOTE: For now, Request/Reply is not recommended due to lack of gateway support!!

 ### radio.sendSG1Reply(uint8_t * data, uint8_t len)

 Same as sendSG1, but sends as a reply to the last message recieved.
 You can reply to anything, except a reply, but it is not guaranteed to work if you reply to things